rundeck/docs/en/manual/notifications/email.md

 **Include log output**

 Add the log output from the execution to the email.
-There are to options where put the log:
+There are two options where put the log:

 * **Attached as file to email**: put the log output as an attached file.
 The attached file extension can be controller using template settings ([[page:administration/configuration/email-settings.md#custom-attached-log-output-file]]).